emildekeyser/distributed-applications/exercises/03-higher-order-functions/01-first-class-functions/08-closures-2/assignment.md

 # Assignment

+Computing a square root is not easy if you can't rely on a built-in square root function.
+In fact, as far as we know, the only way to compute a square root using only more basic operations (`+`, `-`, `*` and `/`) is to implement an algorithm that starts with a "guess" which is then gradually improved.
+You can compare it to a game of higher/lower: if you have to guess a number between 0 and 100, you first guess 50, which is then "verified", which tells you if you have to look further in the interval 0-49 or 51-100.
+The difference with the square root operation is that you aren't looking for an integer, but for an infinitely long real number.
+This means that, if the actual square root does not happen to be an integer, you'll actually never be able to find the exact square root: you can only get arbitrarily close.

+The reason a computer seems to be able to compute a square root is simply because it only keeps track of a limited number of digits in a real number.
+In other words, a processor can compute a square number that is precise up to this number of digits.

+## Task

-You are given the function `Functions.fixedpoint(f, x)`.
+You are given the function `Functions.fixedpoint(f, x)` which works as described in a previous exercise.
 Write a function `Math.sqrt(x)` that computes the square root making use of `fixedpoint`.
-For this, rely on the [Newton-Rhapson method](https://en.wikipedia.org/wiki/Newton%27s_method):
+For this you should rely on the [Newton-Rhapson method](https://en.wikipedia.org/wiki/Newton%27s_method).

 Say you want to compute the square root of `x`.
 The method works by computing a series of numbers `y0`, `y1`, `y2`, ... which, as it goes on, converges to the square root of `x`.
 In other words, you found the square root when you encounter two consecutive `y` values equal to each other.

-The formule to find the next `y` in line is
+The formula to find the next `y` in line is

 ```text
                y^2 - x